msegzda/homebridge-nordpool-baltics/README.md

 ## How To Install ##

 First, complete the [Homebridge setup](https://homebridge.io/how-to-install-homebridge).
-Afterwards, the most convenient way to install the `homebridge-nordpool-baltics` plugin is by using the Homebridge Plugins Manager.
+Next, install the `homebridge-nordpool-baltics` plugin by using the Homebridge Plugins Manager.

 ## Available Accessories ##

-It exposes a few 'virtual' accessories that facilitate versatile HomeKit automation based on Nordpool price levels.
-These include:
+Plugin exposes the below described 'virtual' accessories:

 1. `Nordpool_hourlyTickerSwitch`: A switch that cycles ON and OFF every hour.
 Use it in 'An Accessory is Controlled' event on HomeKit automation.
 Then check for desired price/levels further on automation logic;